weijima/gender-gap-chess/README.md

   - `games`: the number of games played by the player between Oct 2012 and Dec 2019 (summed up using all the monthly FIDE rating lists in between)
   - `born`: the year in which the player was born; unknown or corrupted values are all replaced by `0`
   - `active`: `TRUE` if the player was still active as of December 2019; `FALSE` otherwise
 * `raw-data.rds`: A compressed table with all FIDE data between Oct 2012 and Dec 2019.
-It is also generated by `download-and-clean.R`, and its structure is almost the same as for `rating-data.csv`.
+It can be generated with `download-and-clean.R`.
+Its structure is almost the same as for `rating-data.csv`.
 The differences are: there are two extra columns (month and year, at which the data were published); the `games` column means the number of games played in just the corresponding month and year; and the same player ID may appear many times (documenting a player's rating and number of games played in each month and year).
 * `knapp-rank-global.csv`: The output for the global rating distribution from `code/knapp-rank-calculation.R`.
 * `knapp-rank-per-fed.csv`: The output for the per-federation rating distributions from `code/knapp-rank-calculation.R`.
 * `global-stat-data.csv`: Summary statistics on the global rating distribution, from Mann-Whitney and Kolmogorov-Smirnov tests.